ikiK-CRO/flask_file_upload/README.md

 - Structured logging of all activities
 - Activity log viewing with tabbed interface
 - Internationalization with language switching
+- End-to-end encryption for file contents and metadata

 ### Security Implementations